-If real events weren't unsettling enough, some people in the media expound on this fear by spreading rumors.
-Newsweek published an article predicting the next earthquake, titled "The Scariest Earthquake is Yet to Come".
+If real events weren't unsettling enough, we contend with rumors spread by the media.
+Newsweek recently published an article predicting the next earthquake, titled "The Scariest Earthquake is Yet to Come".

 The article described the Pacific Rim's "Ring of Fire" as "a giant bell", with earthquakes occurring sequentially around the reverberating bell.
-First Chile, then Japan, next the West Coast.
-Unfortunately Newsweek dabbles in unscientific fear-mongering as we've previously noted, and scientists roundly criticized the article and its bell analogy.
-But that didn't stop people from believing it, trusted news-source and all.
+First Chile, then Japan, next the West Coast, they wrote.
+Unfortunately Newsweek dabbles in unscientific fear-mongering, as we've previously noted, and scientists roundly criticized the article and its bell analogy.
+But that didn't stop people from believing the "trusted news source".

 Watching the Animals